-The Georgia National Parks
+Georgia National Parks

-clearly points out the several National Parks of the state.
+The Map of Georgia National Parks clearly points out the several National Parks of the state.
 Chickamauga and Chattanooga National Military Park, Andersonville National Historic Site, Chattahoochee River National Recreation Area,

 The Cumberland Island National Seashore is another favorite picnic spot of Georgia State which is reachable only by boat.
 The Martin Luther King, Jr., National Historic Site was built on the 12th of October, 1980 to mark Dr. King's contribution in the field of the American Civil Rights Movement.
 The Jimmy Carter National Historic Site is a notable tourist destination of Georgia.
 Constructed in the year of 1987, the Jimmy Carter National Historic Site houses the residence of the President, a museum and a railroad station.
-The Georgia State Map indicates the exact geographical location of the National Parks of the state.
+The Georgia Map indicates the exact geographical location of the National Parks of the state.